ietf-wg-idr/RFC4271bis/rfc4271bis.md

                   remove m from consideration
 ~~~~

-   In the pseudo-code above, cost(n) is a function that returns
+> In the pseudo-code above, cost(n) is a function that returns
    the cost of the path (interior distance) to the address given
    in the NEXT_HOP attribute of the route.

-f) Remove from consideration all routes other than the route that
+* Remove from consideration all routes other than the route that
    was advertised by the BGP speaker with the lowest BGP
    Identifier value.

-g) Prefer the route received from the lowest peer address.
+* Prefer the route received from the lowest peer address.
+{: tiebreak}

 ###  Phase 3: Route Dissemination

 The Phase 3 decision function is invoked on completion of Phase 2, or
 when any of the following events occur:

+{: style="format %c)"}

-a) when routes in the Loc-RIB to local destinations have changed
+* when routes in the Loc-RIB to local destinations have changed

-b) when locally generated routes learned by means outside of BGP
+* when locally generated routes learned by means outside of BGP
    have changed

-c) when a new BGP speaker connection has been established
+* when a new BGP speaker connection has been established

 The Phase 3 function is a separate process that completes when it has
 no further work to do.
 The Phase 3 Routing Decision function is